 - Risks associated with physical certificates such as bad delivery, fake securities, delays, thefts, etc. are eliminated.

-- There is a major reduction in paperwork involved in transfer of securities, and reduction in transaction cost, etc.
+- There is a major reduction in paperwork involved in the transfer of securities, and also a reduction in transaction cost, etc.

-Nowadays, practically all trades have to be settled in dematerialised form.
-Although the market regulator, the Securities and Exchange Board of India (SEBI), has allowed trades of upto 500 shares to be settled in physical form, nobody wants physical shares anymore.
+Nowadays, practically all trades have to be settled in a dematerialized form.
+Although the market regulator, the Securities and Exchange Board of India (SEBI), has allowed trades of up to 500 shares to be settled in physical form, nobody wants physical shares anymore.
 So a Demat account is a must for investing in the stock market.

 Demat Account service is provided by depositories such as NSDL and CDSL through intermediaries / Depository Participant / Stock Broker.
-So, technically any bank or share brokerage company which is a registered Depository Participant (DP) with NSDL or CDSL can open demat account for their clients.
+So, technically any bank or share brokerage company which is a registered Depository Participant (DP) with NSDL or CDSL can open a Demat account for their clients.